Unraveling Responsiveness of Chained BFT Consensus with Network Delay

 Modeling chained BFT protocols as MDPs allows us to derive optimal adversarial strategies and evaluate the corresponding worst-case performance metrics.
-To demonstrate the effectiveness of our approach, we compare our strategies against the baseline strategy in~\cite{giridharan2023beegees, gai2021dissecting}.
+To demonstrate the effectiveness of our approach, we compare our strategies against the baseline strategy in~\cite{giridharan2023beegees, gai2021dissecting}, as no other comparable baselines are available.
 Using this strategy, adversarial leaders remain silent during their views, forcing a timeout in the proposal phase and triggering a view change for all nodes.
 This behavior resets the consecutive block count, effectively preventing block commitments and degrading system performance.

 \figref{fig:compareCHS} illustrates the commitment rate of \CHS under different attack strategies.
 Both the simple attack strategy and our proposed strategy result in a significant reduction in \metricTwo compared to scenarios without attacks.
 Notably, the impact becomes more pronounced as $\alpha$ increases.
 For instance, when $\alpha = 0.3$, \metricTwo under the simple attack strategy and our strategy drops to $12\%$ and $10\%$, respectively, of the commitment rate without attacks.